greenelab/deep-review/all-sections.md

 ### Interpretation

-As the challenge of interpretability is common across many domains, there is significant interest in developing generic procedures for knowledge extraction from deep models.
-Ribeiro et al [@QwXSJhr0] focus on interpreting individual predictions rather than interpreting the model.
+As the challenge of interpretability is common across many domains, there is much interest in developing generic procedures for knowledge extraction from deep models.
+Ribeiro et al. [@QwXSJhr0] focus on interpreting individual predictions rather than interpreting the model.
 By fitting simple linear models to mimic the predictions of the deep learning model in a small neighborhood of a data sample, they generated an interpretable model for each